Supporting, encouraging and empowering clinical pharmacists and pharmacy technicians working in primary care practice in the Midlands

 We believe it's important to understand, define and raise the profile of the practice pharmacist's and pharmacy technician's role.
 In order to illustrate and communicate the professional value of our members in clinical practice we are always on the lookout for research and service evaluation projects that demonstrate an impact on patient care, colleagues' workload and meaningful outcomes.

-With support from Keele University, we have already published an 'Evaluation of a pharmacist-led telephone triage service in a GP Practice' (Journal of Pharmacy Practice, 25 (S2). pp. 7-43) and results from an audit of the management of sore throat by a pharmacist prescriber have been presented.
-Ongoing work includes evaluating the impact of pharmacist-led diabetes clinics in the Midlands and a survey amongst members to better understand their professional opinions and experiences.
+With support from Keele University, we have published an 'Evaluation of a pharmacist-led telephone triage service in a GP Practice' (Journal of Pharmacy Practice, 25 (S2). pp. 7-43), results from an audit of the management of sore throat by a pharmacist prescriber and an evaluation of the impact of pharmacist-led diabetes clinics.

 If you have any ideas for evaluation projects that relate to the role of pharmacists and technicians in practice we would welcome your suggestions.